schibsted/spid-tech-docs/resources/articles/external-payment-methods.md

 ## Preconditions and requirements

 * Access to the paylink endpoints.
 Only given to vetted implementations and use cases.
-* Provided payment method type (`subType`, see [Payment Option object specification](/types/payment-options-array/)) has to be determined in cooperation with SPiD support.
+* Provided payment method type (`subType`, see [Payment Option object specification](/types/payment-options-array/)) has to be determined in cooperation with SchAcc support.
 * Provided payment methods URLs have to be whitelisted in client configuration.